stephane-r/food-examiner/README.md

 ### Prerequisites

-Please make sure you have node.js installed, you can install node.js via https://nodejs.org/en/
+You will need to have node.js installed, you can install node.js via https://nodejs.org/en/

 ### Installing